brikis98/yevgeniy-brikman-homepage/_posts/2008-12-17-introduction-my-bodyweight-during-2008.md

 lose a ton of weight from your stomach, but none from your thighs, there is nothing you can do about it.
 However, as a general rule, when you lose weight, you lose weight fairly evenly from all over your body.
-Having said that, most people tend to have a body part or two that keeps an disproportionally large amount of fat.
+Having said that, most people tend to have a body part or two that keeps a disproportionally large amount of fat.
 For men, this is usually the stomach and love handles.
 For women, it's usually the thighs and butt.
 These parts of the body are usually the first ones to gain fat and the last ones to lose it.
 The *only* solution